Jewish religious movements: Terminology

-Some Jews reject the term denomination as a label for different groups and ideologies within Judaism, arguing that the notion of denomination has a specifically Christian resonance that does not translate easily into the Jewish context.
-However, in recent years the American Jewish Year Book has adopted "denomination", as have many scholars and theologians.
+Some Jews reject the use of the term denomination as a label for different groups and ideologies within Judaism, arguing that the notion of a denomination has a specifically Christian resonance that does not easily translate into the Jewish context.
+However, in recent years, the American Jewish Year Book has adopted "denomination", and so have many scholars and theologians.

 Commonly used terms are movements, as well as denominations, varieties, traditions, groupings, streams, branches, sectors and sects (for some groups), trends, and such.
 Sometimes, as an option, only three main currents of Judaism (Orthodox, Conservative and Reform) are named traditions, and divisions within them are called movements.

 The Jewish groups themselves reject characterization as sects.
 Sects are traditionally defined as religious subgroups that have broken off from the main body, and this separation usually becomes irreparable over time.
 Within Judaism, individuals and families often switch affiliation, and individuals are free to marry one another, although the major denominations disagree on who is a Jew.
 It is not unusual for clergy and Jewish educators trained in one of the liberal denominations to serve in another, and left with no choice, many small Jewish communities combine elements of several movements to achieve a viable level of membership.

 Relationships between Jewish religious movements are varied; they are sometimes marked by interdenominational cooperation outside of the realm of halakha (Jewish law), such as the New York Board of Rabbis, and sometimes not.
 Some of the movements sometimes cooperate by uniting with one another in community federations and in campus organizations such as the Hillel Foundation.
 Jewish religious denominations are distinct from, but often linked to, Jewish ethnic divisions and Jewish political movements.